moj-analytical-services/etl-pipeline-example/README.md

 When this task runs on the platform it requires a role to run it.
 This role needs permissions to access S3, use Athena, Glue, run spark jobs, etc. Ideally this IAM policy should only have actions that it requires but it's difficult to know what this is.
 The best thing to do is to look at existing repos and see what the IAM policy is and iterate from there.
 Any of our repos that are deployed on airflow are prefixed with `airflow_` so it's worth looking through those / using this one as a starter.
 The main thing to try and ensure is that you only give s3 access to what you need for example, in this repo, we don't allow access to the `mojap-land` bucket.
 Instead we only give the role access to a subset of the bucket (i.e. `mojap-land/open_data/postcodes/` only what it needs to see).
 This project's IAM policy is again in the root dir of the repo `iam_policy.json`.
 Also worth noting that the list of actions you'll probably need for an etl project are [s3](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazons3.html), [glue](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awsglue.html), [athena](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonathena.html) and maybe [cloudwatch](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazoncloudwatch.html).

 The iam policy used for this pipeline can be found [iam_policy.json](iam_policy.json) (again in the root directory - based on how we deploy etl_pipelines).
-Each sid states what it's there for but here is a quick explaination as to why they are used for this policy:
+Each sid states what it's there for but here is a quick explanation as to why they are used for this policy:

 - `list`: To list the buckets that the role needs to access.
 Must actions require the role to list the buckets it has to access.
 Note for the list policy you specify the bucket only not the path to objects (with wildcards).
 This is why the sid is not included with the latter ones as the resources for the listBucket action is bucket specific (instead of object specific).